ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 Associate the `documentserver` ingress IP or hostname with your domain name through your DNS provider.

-After that, ONLYOFFICE Docs will be available at `https://your-domain-name/`.
+After that, ONLYOFFICE Docs Shards will be available at `https://your-domain-name/`.

 ### 6. Scale ONLYOFFICE Docs (optional)